 Generally speaking, male hamsters are larger than female ones.
 This is also true with other animals such as humans whereby males tend to be relatively taller and larger in most cases.
 For hamsters, their physical appearance depends largely on each species.

-Other factors that help differentiate males from females is the personality of each breed of hamsters.
+Another factor that helps differentiate males from females is the personality of each breed of hamsters.
 For instance, male and female Syrian hamsters vary in size, temperament, smell, and behavior.

 But contrary to your expectations, female Syrians are usually bigger than males and this makes it difficult to tell their sexes.
 In some cases, females can double the size or weight of males.

 But these are just exceptional cases.
 Normally male hamsters are bigger both in size and weight.

 Do Hamsters Grow Bigger in a Big Cage?

 The size of a hamster has got nothing to do with the size of the cage it is kept in.
 But the bigger the cage the better it is for these pets.
 A large cage will provide more room for them to move around freely.